Drazzilb08/cross-seed-guide/README.md

 **Note**
 The outputDir and torrentDir are the same as the Output and Input container paths that we set up earlier.
 If this is different for you this will need to be updated

+Here we are going to talk about using qBit Manager on unRAID

 ## qBit Management
-This script is managed and maintained [Here](https://github.com/Visorask/qbit_manage)

-First we are goign to need [Nerd Pack](https://forums.unraid.net/topic/35866-unraid-6-nerdpack-cli-tools-iftop-iotop-screen-kbd-etc/)
+First we are going to need [Nerd Pack](https://forums.unraid.net/topic/35866-unraid-6-nerdpack-cli-tools-iftop-iotop-screen-kbd-etc/). <br>
 This can be also download from the **Apps** store

 Nerd pack will be located in the settings tab
-When you open it up you'll see a bunch of packages that you can install.
-We'll need
+When you open it up you'll see a bunch of packages that you can install. <br> We'll need:

 * `python-pip`

 * `python3`

-Now to set a schedule for this bash script to run.
-Select **At First Array Start Only** This will run this script every time the array starts on every boot

-To get this running in unRAID go ahead and download the repo to your computer. then take all the data from the zip file and place it somewhere on your server.
+To get this running in unRAID go ahead and download the repo to your computer.

+Then take all the data from the zip file and place it somewhere on your server.

-I placed mines in `/mnt/user/data/scripts/qbit/`
+An example of this would be: `/mnt/user/data/scripts/qbit/`

 Now we need to install the requirements for this script.

 Head back over to **User Scripts**

-Create a new script: I named mines `install-requirements`
+Create a new script: An example of this would be `install-requirements`

-In the mew text field you'll need to place:
+In the new text field you'll need to place:
 ```bash
 #!/bin/bash
 echo "Installing required packages"